 Beef is made up of muscle fibre groups surrounded and supported by connective tissue.
 Connective tissue is made up of elastin and collagen fibres.
 Collagen fibres form crosslinks to stabilise and strengthen muscles.
-As the animal matures, the fibres in the meat become progressively stronger and more rigid and are less likely to be broken down in cooking.
+As the animal matures, the fibres in the meat become progressively stronger and more rigid and are less likely to break down during cooking.
 This results in tougher meat.
 This process of physiological maturation is not always reflected by chronological age.